Cat Ba Island: Vietnam’s Pristine Coastal Wilderness

 Hai Phong to Cat Ba

-- From Binh Wharf: Take a high-speed ferry from Binh Wharf to Cat Ba Town.
+• High-speed boat: From Hai Phong city, travelers can take a high-speed boat from Binh Wharf to Cat Ba Island.
 The trip takes about 60 minutes, with ferries running several times daily.
-Tickets cost around $10 per person
+Tickets cost around $10 per person.

 Cat Ba Island from Hanoi